mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Hosts
 Hosts have a general rating, which translates into their Matrix attributes.
 These general ratings are between 1 and 12.
 The ratings of these attributes are usually (host rating), (host rating + 1), (host rating + 2), and (host rating + 3), in any order.
 For example, a rating 4 host might have Attack 5, Sleaze 4, Data Processing 7, Firewall 6.
 A host’s attributes are shared by itself and its IC programs.

-Host Attack Rating: Host Rating X 2
+Host Attack Rolls: Host Rating X 2

 Condition Monitor: